aoliverio/content-site/README.md

-# Content Site
+# Content Website

-Frontend website for Content plugin
+This plugin is frontend website for (Content)[https://github.com/aoliverio/content] plugin.

+This plugin is under construction...